Route: Tokyo Kamakura Hakone Kyoto Arashiyama Kyoto Hiroshima Osaka

 You’ll travel around Japan using its excellent public transport system, with some local transfers thrown in too – giving you a real flavour of authentic Japanese life.
 Stay in the best backpacking hostels and travel with an awesome group of likeminded people – you’ll also be guided by local people who will help you make the most of your time in this incredible country.

 After brunch in Tokyo, it’s time to say goodbye to the modern capital and hop on a train to Kamakura – Japan’s medieval capital and home to the first shoguns.
 Check out some of the town’s many ancient shrines, and then hike over to Kotoku-in temple to marvel at the Great Buddha statue, which stands at nearly 45ft tall and is made of solid bronze.
 The hostel is moments from the beach and you can relax on the sand or try your hand at surfing.
-Surfboard rental options close by.
-(3000 JPY for a day.)
 There are lots of beachside bars where you can watch the sun go down.

-Start off by taking the Hakone Ropeway – an epic cable car journey that drops you at Oowakudani.
-On a clear day, you can gaze at Mount Fuji in all its glory.
-There, you can also sample black eggs – a local delicacy coloured by the sulphuric water they’re boiled in.
-Next up is beautiful Lake Ashi, where you’ll board a pirate ship!
-From the deck of this triple-decker man-of-war, you’ll cross the lake’s clear-blue waters.
+Start your time off right in Hakone, by hopping aboard a pirate ship as you cross Lake Ashi -on a clear day, you can gaze at Mount Fuji in all its glory.
+There, you can also sample Fuji-style black eggs – a local delicacy coloured by the sulphuric water they’re boiled in!

 At the Hiroshima Peace Memorial Museum, you will find out how this city came to suffer the consequences of the world’s first atomic bomb, but you will also learn that Hiroshima is now the standard bearer for a peaceful and nuclear-free world.
 After a short ferry trip to Miyajima Island, you’ll reach the Itsukushima shrine.
 To avoid angering the gods on the island, the main temple buildings were built on stilts on the shores of the island.
 Pass through the corridors and look down at the ocean beneath your feet.
 Just offshore, you will see an enormous torii gate standing in the sea.
 At low tide, you can walk across the sand to take a closer look.